 The user can visualize the final design and also see how different products move and attach.
 These features help influence the decision process.

 When is a visual configurator useful?
 Let’s say you want to design and buy a backyard play equipment for your kids.

-With Powertrak 3D Product Configurator, you begin the design with a platform.
-From there, attach slides, tunnels, swings, ramps, and ropes by dragging-and-dropping anywhere onto the virtual product rendering.
+With Powertrak 3D Product Configurator, you'll start the design by selecting a platform and placing it into the scene.
+Next, select and attach slides, tunnels, swings, ramps, and ropes by dragging-and-dropping those accessories onto the virtual product rendering.